 Where cast iron feels rugged and traditional, stainless feels precise and responsive.
 It heats more quickly, adjusts faster to temperature changes, and—when properly preheated with a bit of oil—can brown and crisp food nearly as well as cast iron.

-That responsiveness becomes especially valuable in dishes that require a sudden shift in heat.
-In my Eggs Napoleon recipe, for example, the potatoes are cooked at a higher heat to develop structure and color, while the eggs are finished gently at a lower temperature.
-A stainless steel pan responds to that change almost immediately, helping the whites set softly while the yolks remain rich and flowing.
-It’s a small detail, but one that quietly demonstrates why this material earns a permanent place in the kitchen.
+That responsiveness becomes especially valuable in dishes where the heat needs to change quickly.
+In my Cajun shrimp recipe, for example, the shrimp are seared briefly at a higher heat to develop color, then the heat is reduced so the butter, garlic, and spices can come together into a quick pan sauce without overcooking the shrimp.
+A stainless steel pan responds to that shift almost immediately, helping the shrimp stay tender while the sauce builds flavor from the fond in the pan.
+It’s a small detail, but one that quietly demonstrates why stainless steel earns a permanent place in the kitchen.

 Many cooks struggle with sticking at first, but the solution isn’t complicated.
 Patience during preheating and a basic understanding of heat transforms stainless steel into a remarkably capable cooking surface without any coating at all.